๐ŸŽฌDirecting

 Storyboarding

-• Visual blueprints for each scene—sequential drawings that map out camera angles, shot sizes, and key actions before production begins
+Storyboards are sequential drawings that map out camera angles, shot sizes, and key actions for each scene before production begins.
+Think of them as visual blueprints for the film.

-• Communicates vision to the entire crew, ensuring cinematographers, designers, and editors understand the director's intended visual flow
+• Communicates vision to the entire crew, ensuring the cinematographer, production designer, and editor all understand the director's intended visual flow

 Set Design and Location Scouting

-• World-building through environment—physical spaces that establish time period, social context, and narrative authenticity
+• World-building through environment: sets and locations establish time period, social context, and narrative authenticity

-• Practical considerations affect creative choices: natural light availability, sound conditions, and spatial constraints all influence how scenes can be shot
+• Practical considerations shape creative choices: natural light availability, ambient sound, and spatial constraints all influence how scenes can be shot

 • Every detail communicates meaning, from architectural style to the wear on furniture, contributing to the film's visual subtext